RASP Program Buying Guide (2026) | How to Choose the Best Ranger Prep Program

 Marathon + (Distance running with supplementary strength work)

-Step 7: Combat Fitness ONE vs PRO for RASP
+Step 7: Combat Fitness ONE vs. PRO - Which Tier Is the Better RASP Prep Program?

 For RASP specifically, the answer is fairly straightforward.